aditiigoyall/analytics-portfolio/Productivity-Focus Research Project/sql/README.md

-R1. - Does the use of audio devices while studying affect academic productivity differently across courses of study?
+R1. -Does the use of audio devices while studying affect academic productivity differently across courses of study?
-    - How productive are students in each course on average, & how consistent are they?
+    -How productive are students in each course on average, & how consistent are they?

 R2. - Does the use of audio devices while studying affect attentional focus differently across courses of study?
     - How consistent is attentional focus among students within each couse of study?